 Je bent nu op de Engelse pagina.
 Wil je naar de Nederlandse pagina?
 Klik dan hier.

 Trees for All and PAMS Foundation have set up a new reforestation project in Tanzania’s Eastern Arc Mountains.
-Together with the locasls we are going to reforest 6,200 hectares of ground, in order to reinforce and protect its unique biodiversity.
+Together with the local communities we are going to reforest 6,200 hectares of hectares, in order to strengthen and protect its unique biodiversity.

 Status: Current project